In this article:

 The appearance of blood in the urine is medically termed as hematuria and results from improper filtering by the kidneys.

-An old study conducted in 1993 showed that dysuria and hematuria (coffee-brown or bright-red urine) might occur simultaneously with symptoms such as penile or periurethral (tissues around the urethra) pain, bladder spasm, and skin irritation, without any infectious causes.
-(4)
+A study showed that dysuria and hematuria might occur simultaneously with symptoms such as penile or periurethral pain, bladder spasm, and skin irritation, without any infectious causes.
+(5)

 What can cause painful urination in pregnant women?

 During pregnancy, women often notice an increase in the frequency of urination.
 While this is normal, experiencing pain while peeing may be indicative of diseases, including chlamydia, genital herpes, trichomoniasis, bacterial vaginosis, endometriosis, and urinary tract infection.

 Can someone suffer from dysuria while menstruating?